thegworld/gtx-browser/docs/mac/debugging.md

 ## System Permission Prompts; Transparency, Consent, and Control (TCC)

-When debugging issues with OS-mediated permissions (e.g. Location, Camera, etc.), you need to launch Chromium with LaunchServices rather than through a shell.
-If you launch Chromium as a subprocess of your terminal shell, the permission requests get attributed to the terminal app rather than Chromium.
+When debugging issues with OS-mediated permissions (e.g. Location, Camera, etc.), you need to launch GTx Browser with LaunchServices rather than through a shell.
+If you launch GTx Browser as a subprocess of your terminal shell, the permission requests get attributed to the terminal app rather than GTx Browser.

-To launch Chromium via launch services, use the `open(1)` command:
+To launch GTx Browser via launch services, use the `open(1)` command:

-    open ./out/debug/Chromium.app
+    open ./out/debug/GTx Browser.app

 To pass command line arguments:

-    open ./out/debug/Chromium.app -- --enable-features=MyCoolFeature
+    open ./out/debug/GTx Browser.app -- --enable-features=MyCoolFeature

 ## Taking CPU Samples